beboyle/colorFns/README.md

 # colorFns
 Javascript color functions used in projects

+## Installation
+Clone this repository to the appropriate folder on the local device.
+Import the desired functions into the component where needed.

+  `import { tweenColors } from '../js/colorFns'`

 ### tweenColors(colorA, colorB, fraction, minOpacity)
 Returns an object with a color in between 2 input colors.